 Dear English-speaking readers, this page is an automatic translation made from a post originally written in French.
 My apologies for any strange sentences and funny mistakes that may have been generated during the process.
 If you are reading French, click on the French flag below to access the original and correct text:

-The country Toraja, it deserves!
-From Manado (North Sulawesi), you must first reach Makassar to the south, an hour and a half by plane.
-Then it's 8 to 10 hours bus ride to Rantepao.
+Toraja country, you deserve it!
+From Manado (North-Sulawesi), you first have to reach Makassar in the very south, which is an hour and a half by plane.
+Then, it's 8 to 10 hours by bus to Rantepao.

 Litha & Co

-No luck: unlike my journey of three years ago, I was not able to catch the morning bus.
+Bad luck: unlike my journey three years ago, I didn't manage to catch the morning bus.
 At the terminal of the company Litha, I am informed that there is no more room than night bus ...

 Ah!
 The joys of night busThe worm-eaten back, the stiff neck, the knees, the foggy spirit, and the tired eyes, after long sleepless hours, stand out.